 The ‘Accredited Diploma in Professional Counselling’ course runs once weekly, between September and June, for two years.
 Start time is 09:30 and the day’s end is at 16:30.
 It is worth noting that your second year includes a placement, which is in addition to the teaching hours outlined here.

-2021: In 2021 the Diploma course will run on a Tuesday starting in September.
+2022: In 2022 the Diploma course will run on a Monday and Thursday starting in September.

 Are there any additional costs?